 You can grab your breakfast as early as 7:30 AM and enjoy your first cup of freshly made Greek coffee while you dine.

 When you are craving Greek food, you can stay for a meal at their Four Seasons Restaurant which offers breakfast, lunch, and dinner.
-Business travelers can use their free room where you can work quietly and even hold business meetings.
+Business travelers can use their free room where it’s possible to work quietly and even hold business meetings.

 It’s also one of the closest hotels to the old city and has roads nearby which are very convenient for those who brought their cars – they also have a partnership with a nearby lot so you can pay for parking at a lower price per day.